Sajeda-Araidah/reading-notes/README3_HTML_CSS.md

 # Elemant Of Layout :
 ## 1. Headers & Footers :
-The main header or footer that appears at the top or bottom of every page on the site
+The main header or footer that appears at the top or bottom of every page on the site -header- -footer-
-<header> <footer>

 ## 2.Navigation :
-The <nav> element is used to contain the major navigational blocks on the site such as the primary site navigation
+The nav element is used to contain the major navigational blocks on the site such as the primary site navigation
 <nav>